-The gap between normal tort compensatory damages and punitive damages is not only expressed in the difference in the amount of damages.
-We think that the difference in the amount of damages is the result of a fundamental difference in the policy considerations and liability criteria that are taken into account when determining normal tort compensatory damages as compared to those that are taken into account in punitive damages.
-While in normal compensatory damages, for example, it is customary to compare the behavior of the tortfeasor to that of the victim, it is noticeable that almost always in punitive damages, only the behavior of the tortfeasor is examined.
-In tort law, there are balanced criteria for determining liability for damages and the obligation to pay compensation.
-According to these criteria, not only is it necessary to examine the degree of fault or negligence involved in the tortfeasor’s behavior and his/her incentives to prevent the damage or whether s/he is the cheapest cost-avoider and the best decision maker, but the tortious behavior must also be compared to the behavior of the victim, and it is necessary to consider the contributory negligence or comparative negligence or check whether the cheapest cost-avoider or the best decision maker is actually the plaintiff and not the defendant.
-All of this is regular practice regarding normal compensatory damages.
+The gap between normal tort compensatory damages and punitive damages is expressed not only in the difference in the amount of damages.
+We think that the difference in the amount of damages is the result of a fundamental difference in the policy considerations and liability criteria that are taken into account when determining normal tort compensatory damages and when determining punitive damages.
+For example, when determining standard compensatory damages, it is customary to compare the behavior of the tortfeasor to that of the victim.
+However, when determining punitive damages, it is notable that in nearly all cases, only the behavior of the tortfeasor is examined.
+In tort law, there are balancing criteria for determining liability for damages and the obligation to pay compensation.
+On the one hand, the degree of fault or negligence involved in the tortfeasor’s behavior and their incentives to prevent the damage or whether they are the least expensive cost-avoider and the best decision-maker must be examined.
+On the other hand, the tortious behavior must also be compared to the behavior of the victim.
+Thus, it is necessary to consider the victim’s contributory or comparative negligence and/or examine whether the plaintiff and not the defendant is actually the least expensive cost-avoider or the best decision-maker.
+Addressing all these questions and balancing all these considerations is regular practice when determining standard compensatory damages.
 In determining punitive damages, however, no similar balancing is carried out between the plaintiff and the defendant.
-This is one of the main reasons for the large gap in the amount of payments in punitive damages as compared to ordinary compensatory damages, since in the latter the amount of compensation due to the plaintiff is reduced or the defendant’s liability is completely nullified if there is contributory negligence on the part of the plaintiff.
-This does not happen with punitive damages, and therefore, courts in certain states award astronomical and unreasonable amounts of compensation that seem incompatible with the basic concepts of tort law, driving themselves, as well as academic scholars, to find justifications outside of classical tort law taken from the conceptual world of criminal law, in which the concept of reducing punishment due to the contributory negligence of the victim is not accepted.
+This is one of the main reasons for the large gap between the amount of payments in punitive damages compared to ordinary compensatory damages, since in the latter, the amount of compensation due to the plaintiff is reduced or the defendant’s liability is completely nullified if there is contributory negligence on the part of the plaintiff.
+Punitive damages awards are not subject to any such considerations or reductions.
+Courts in certain states award compensation that is astronomical and, in fact, unreasonable, which seems incompatible with the basic concepts of tort law.
+Courts and academic scholars must look beyond classical tort law to justify such awards, turning instead to the conceptual world of criminal law.
+In criminal law, the notion of reducing punishment due to the contributory negligence of the victim is not accepted.

-The import of this gap is that among all the approaches that try to explain the payment of punitive damages, the lack of sufficient reference in the literature to the issue of the preventive measures taken by the injured party as a parameter for ruling on punitive damages is noticeable – both in relation to the award itself and at least for reducing the compensation.
-This lack of reference is even more glaring in light of the fact that with respect to the imposition of basic tortious liability, the contributory negligence of the injured party is actually examined routinely as a defense claim.
-In fact, when the additional level of punitive damages is piled atop the basic and standard tortious liability that is reflected in compensatory damages, the reference to the incentives to the victim to prevent the damage or at least reduce it miraculously disappears.
+This gap between tort and criminal law with respect to contributory negligence is significant.
+Notably, in all the approaches, there is a lack of sufficient reference in the literature to the issue of the preventive measures taken by the injured party as a parameter for ruling on punitive damages, both in relation to the award itself and to reducing the compensation.
+This lack of reference is even more glaring given that the contributory negligence of the injured party is actually examined routinely as a defense claim when imposing basic tortious liability.
+In fact, when punitive damages are added to the basic and standard tortious liability that is reflected in compensatory damages, the reference to the incentives to the victim to prevent the damage or at least reduce it miraculously disappears.